 FONTANA, Calif.
-(AP) — Austin Dillon won the pole for the NASCAR Cup Series race in Auto Club Speedway on Friday after no drivers completed a lap inside the very last spherical of qualifying.
+(AP) — Austin Dillon won the pole for the NASCAR Cup Series race at Auto Club Speedway on Friday after no drivers completed a lap inside the very last spherical of qualifying.

-Dillon got his fourth career pole essentially via default after a weird scene that left enthusiasts booing the drivers.
+Dillon essentially got his fourth career pole via default after a weird scene that left enthusiasts booing the drivers.

 Dillon wins pole at Fontana after no person finishes final lap 1